 When we would tell you not to coat

 We would rather lose the job than coat a roof that should be replaced.
 Widespread perforation, corrosion that has reached purlins and fixings across the roof, or saturated insulation in a built-up system all mean a coating only hides the decay and wastes the budget.
 The same goes for fibre cement that has gone brittle.
-Our survey establishes which side of that line your roof sits on, and the recommendation goes in writing either way, including the times when the honest answer is that coating gains you nothing.
+Our survey establishes which side of that line your roof sits on, and the recommendation goes in writing either way, including the times when the honest answer is that industrial roof coatings gain you nothing.
 For an estates team weighing the figures, that straight verdict is worth more than a tidy-looking roof that fails again inside two years.